Pediatric Laser Dentistry in Brooklyn, NY

 Lip-Tie Release

-Similar to tongue-tie, a lip-tie restricts the movement of the upper lip.
-This can cause breastfeeding difficulty, gaps between the front teeth, and gum recession.
-Laser release is quick and well-tolerated even by infants.
+Quick laser release of restricted upper lip tissue.
+Can cause breastfeeding difficulty, gaps between front teeth, and gum recession.
+Well-tolerated even by infants.

 Gum Tissue Recontouring